miraland-labs/solarti-program-library/docs/src/stake-pool.md

 title: Stake Pool Introduction
 ---

-A program for pooling together SOL to be staked by an off-chain agent running a Delegation Bot which redistributes the stakes across the network and tries to maximize censorship resistance and rewards.
+A program for pooling together MLN to be staked by an off-chain agent running a Delegation Bot which redistributes the stakes across the network and tries to maximize censorship resistance and rewards.